scottnakada/angular2-docker-hello-world/README.md

 	docker run -it -p 3000:3000 -p 3001:3001 --name angular2-hello scottnakada/angular2-hello-world

-To view the web-page, connect to localhost:3000
+To view the web-page, open your browser at http://localhost:3000

 To connect to the docker container to edit files, use: